nirvana/TFL/README.md

 ### Why?

-Quite simply, there is a common misconception among the gnu faitheful that they have a right to appropriate code from open source licenses and lock it down under the more restrictive GPL.
-Specifically advocates of the GPL have proclaimed publically the right to steal code licensed under the Apache 2.0, MIT or BSD licenses and lock it down under the GPL in their derivative projects.
+Quite simply, there is a common misconception among the gnu faithful that they have a right to appropriate code from open source licenses and lock it down under the more restrictive GPL.
+Specifically advocates of the GPL have proclaimed publicly the right to steal code licensed under the Apache 2.0, MIT or BSD licenses and lock it down under the GPL in their derivative projects.

 The TFL was created to keep code free.
 Free as in freedom.
 Free as in you're free to ship commerical